Find us on social media:

 How Much Does a Mold Inspection Cost?

-A mold inspection costs roughly the same as a typical home inspection.
-This means they can range from $300 to $1000 depending on the size of the home.
 You should always ask what is included in the inspection as the price may not cover the cost of the mold test to determine which mold type is present.
 Oftentimes these tests require that a sample be sent to a laboratory for a mold assessment.
 They may also take air samples for analysis as well.
 Some companies that work as mold remediators will do the inspection for free, provided you hire them for remediation services to remove mold as well.

 Mold Remediation